 - Hatching: 33-35 days after incubation begins.
 Typically in late April, early May.

 - Brooding: Lasts for 8+ days after hatching.
 Typically in late April, early May.

 - Banding in Pittsburgh: Conducted by the PA Game Commission.
 If the chicks are in an accessible location they are banded at 23-30 days old.

 - Chicks fledge: 38-45 days after hatch.
 Typically in early June.
 Timing depends on age, sex and physical condition of the chick.

 - Young birds disperse: Young in Pittsburgh are dependent on their parents for 6-10 weeks after fledging.
 They leave home from July through September.

-2 Responses to “Timing of Peregrine Nesting Season”
+2 thoughts on “Timing of Peregrine Nesting Season”

 When (in the fall) are peregrine’s likely to migrate away from the Pittsburgh area?
 I have never seen one and will be in the area (closest to the Tarentum Bridge site) in mid-Sept.

 The adults will still be at the bridge but the young will leave soon.
 Most likely they have left already.